Ali Mills (character): High school relationship and breakup with Daniel

-Ali first notices Daniel at a beach party the summer before senior year of high school (The Karate Kid).
-Daniel's friends tell him that she is "off-limits" by his friends because she is part of the rich clique.
-They inevitably meet when he teaches her a few soccer moves.
-Johnny is infuriated when he sees her with Daniel (although Ali ended the relationship a few weeks prior, he did not believe it was over) and races his motorcycle into their conversation.
-Despite repeatedly telling him to leave her alone, Johnny continues to insist she talk with him.
+Ali first notices Daniel at a beach party the day before the first day of senior year of high school (The Karate Kid).
+Daniel's friends tell him that she is "off-limits" because Ali is part of the rich clique.
+However, they bond when Daniel teaches her a few soccer moves.
+Johnny is infuriated when he sees Ali with Daniel (although Ali ended the relationship a few weeks prior, he did not believe it was over) and races his motorcycle into their conversation.
+Despite Ali repeatedly telling him to leave her alone, Johnny continues to insist she talk to him.
 Daniel tries to stick up for Ali and is badly beaten by Johnny, who is experienced in karate.
-Ali attempts to help him, but he pushes her away.
+Ali attempts to help him, but Daniel tells her that he is okay.

 Daniel and Ali meet the next day at their high school on the soccer field as she prepares to attend cheerleading practice.
-It is during this conversation that she introduces herself as "Ali — with an ‘i’", to which he responds that he is "Daniel — with an ‘l’".
-While practicing with her teammates, she even looks on in concern as he gets kicked out of soccer practice for getting into yet another fight with Johnny's friends for tripping him.
-As they continue to get to know each other, Daniel discovers that Johnny is Ali's ex-boyfriend (as of 3 weeks).
+It is during this conversation that she introduces herself as "Ali — with an 'I'", to which he responds that he is "Daniel — with an 'L'".
+While practicing with her teammates, Ali even looks on in concern as Daniel gets kicked out of soccer practice for getting into yet another fight with Johnny's friends for tripping him.
+As they continue to get to know each other, Daniel discovers that Johnny is Ali's ex-boyfriend (as of weeks).
 As her interest in Daniel deepens, Ali encourages him to stand up to Johnny, whom she feels is a bully and realizes is frequently beating Daniel up.
-She tells Daniel that "It's just that he [Johnny] thinks he can do whatever he wants to people".
-She also tells Daniel that she would "love to see him [Johnny] get a dose of his own medicine".
-Unfazed by Johnny's outbursts, she frequently tells him off or yells at him, and is angry that he will not leave her alone.
+She tells Daniel, "It's just that he [Johnny] thinks he can do whatever he wants to people".
+Ali also tells Daniel that she would "love to see him [Johnny] get a dose of his own medicine".
+Unfazed by Johnny's outbursts, Ali frequently tells him off or yells at him, and is angry that he will not leave her alone.

 Ali's down-to-earth nature is highlighted during her first date with Daniel, when she is picked up by Daniel's mother Lucille in an old car that stalls.
-Not only does Ali immediately get along with Lucille, but willingly helps Lucille and Daniel start the car up again.
+Not only does Ali immediately get along with Lucille, but willingly helps her and Daniel start the car up again.
 This interaction is a stark contrast with Ali's parents who interrogate Daniel when they meet him and are not impressed that he lives in Reseda rather than Encino.
 This difference in social class is further emphasized at the end of the date, when Daniel is teased by other teenagers because he is picked up by his mother in their old car (an incident that bothers him more than Ali).